HHK-ETH/DCA/README.md

 * Decentralized - Everything is onchain.
 * Highly customizable - Anyone can execute orders, any buy frequency can be selected, any oracle, most tokens.
 * Interest bearing - Assets are sitting in the BentoBox and generate yield.
-* Sushi - Generates fees for xSushi holders by enforcing Trident usage.
+* Sushi - Generates fees for xSushi holders by using Trident pools by default.
 * Easy to use - Just transfer shares to the vault, orders are executed as long as there is enough token sitting inside.
 * Long term - Bots are incentived to monitor and execute transactions as they receive up to 1% of the order.